Weβre overhauling Dgraphβs docs to make them clearer and more approachable. If

 address:

-, run the following query:
+name, run the following query:

-objects where both name
+Student objects where both name and email fields are

 non-null.